 - Click the box for “I accept the Debit Authorization Agreement.” then Click Submit.

-- A Confirmation page appears where you may Print for your records.
+- A confirmation page appears where you may Print for your records.
 You should have also received an email confirmation.

 Paying by Debit Card, Credit Card, or Digital Wallet